XenoPOMP/next-template/SECURITY.md

 ## Supported Node.js versions

-This project is oriented to modern Node.js versions and does not support deprecated versions.
+This project is focused on modern Nodes.js versions and does not support legacy versions.

 | Version        | Supported          |
 | -------------- | ------------------ |